caseykneale/ChemometricsTools.jl/docs/src/Demos/CurveResolution.md

 ![MCRALSC](https://raw.githubusercontent.com/caseykneale/ChemometricsTools/master/images/CurveResolutionDemo/MCRALSC.png)

 SIMPLISMA basically botched this dataset with regards to the concentration profiles.
 While NMF and MCR-ALS do quite good.
 Of course preprocessing can help here, and tinkering too.
 Ultimately not bad, given the mixture components.
-I do have a paper that shows another approach to this problem doubtful I'd be allowed to rewrite the code, I think my university owns it!
+I do have a paper that shows another approach to this problem doubtful I'd be allowed to rewrite the code, I think my previous university owns it!

 Casey Kneale, Steven D. Brown, [Band target entropy minimization and target partial least squares for spectral recovery and quantitation](http://www.sciencedirect.com/science/article/pii/S0003267018309188), Analytica Chimica Acta, Volume 1031, 2018, Pages 38-46, ISSN 0003-2670, https://doi.org/10.1016/j.aca.2018.07.054.